 If you are interested in a challenging and fulfilling career in Dental Assisting, look to the specialists for your training.
 San José City College Dental Assisting Program is fully accredited by the Commission on Dental Accreditation American Dental Association and the Dental Board of California.
-Dental Assistants most often work in dental offices and others work in dental clinics or hospitals.
+Dental Assistants most often work in dental offices but can work in many different dental settings.

-Dental Assistants work closely with dentist(s) to help provide excellent patient care during dental treatment.
-Dental assistants perform many tasks, ranging from patient care, sterilization, and taking x rays to recordkeeping and scheduling appointments.
+Dental Assistants work closely with dentist(s) to help provide compassionate patient care during dental treatment.
+Dental assistants perform many tasks, ranging from setting up, sterilization, and taking x rays to recordkeeping and scheduling appointments.
 Salary can range based on experience, training, and skills from $30,000 to $50,000 annually.
+Please see link below for Program Student Learning Outcomes Document.

 1:00pm - 4:00pm, Dental Lab T-506